Covid-19 and wellbeing

 Everyone reacts differently to change and the way that we think, feel and behave vary between different people and over time.
 It’s important that you get further support if you need it.

 Public Health England's national campaign, Every Mind Matters, reminds us all of the importance to take care of your mind as well as your body.
-The campaign offers 10 tips to help if you are worried about coronavirus, and 7 simple ideas to tackle working from home.
+The campaign offers 10 tips to help if you are worried about coronavirus.

 The government has published extensive guidance for the public on the mental health and wellbeing aspects of coronavirus, as well as guidance on supporting children and young people’s wellbeing.

 The mental health charity Mind has extensive information about how to manage your mental health during this time, including information on coping with going back into the workplace and tips for managing feelings about lockdown easing.

 Staff from City’s Organisational Development, HR, Occupational Health, Student Counselling & Mental Health and Sport & Leisure teams have compiled a list of helpful resources and information, specifically aimed at those who continue to work and study from home.
 The guidance is divided into the following sections: